 If using a live bait a popping cork with a three-foot leader and a 2/0 or 3/0 circle or kahle hook will produce good results.

 Working the popping cork vigorously will increase your strikes.
 Where some fish spook easily, the trout is fearless.
 Long ago, we used to troll the grass edge of the creeks, and the motor never bothered them.

 Easily identified by its sleek, silvery iridescence covered with spots, the speckled sea trout is beautiful.
 It is a hard-striking, tough-fighting fish, providing an angling experience that’s hard to beat.
 When taken to the table, the delicious, white flaky flesh is the proverbial icing on the cake!

 I’m often surprised that many of my summer clients remark that they also come to Hilton Head in the fall or winter, but never think about fishing then.
 Reservations are much easier to come by, and the fishing is fantastic.

-If you’re visiting the Island this season, don’t miss a great opportunity to enjoy some world-class fishing.
+If you’re visiting the Island this season, don’t miss a great opportunity to enjoy some world-class fall fishing.

 Capt.
 Miles Altman of Bayrunner Fishing Charters has more than 42 years experience fishing the waters surrounding Hilton Head Island.
 The Finatic boat can accommodate up to 12 passengers.
 Contact Miles at 843-290-6955 to book an inshore or offshore charter fishing trip.